Macro-economic Dependencies on Ocean Ecosystems

 Sector-Ecosystem Dependency Matrix

 Table 2 provides a template dependency matrix summarising the principal relationships between ocean economic sectors and marine ecosystem services.
-The intensity ratings (high, medium, low) are indicative and should be adapted to national circumstances on the basis of available data and expert judgement.
-The matrix serves as a practical starting point for compilers undertaking sectoral dependency analysis; countries should refine the ratings using quantitative data from ecosystem service accounts compiled following TG-2.4 Ecosystem Goods and Services and condition accounts described in TG-2.1 Biophysical Indicators.
+The intensity ratings (high, medium, low) are qualitative and indicative; they should be adapted to national circumstances on the basis of available data and expert judgement.
+To support consistent application across compilers, the following descriptive anchors are used:

 Table 2: Sector-Ecosystem Dependency Matrix